PFPrzytycki/CellWalkR/examples/CellWalkR_Vignette.md

 #### Defining Label Nodes

 Now we can load our first set of labeling data.
-For this vignette we provide a set of labeles for radial glia subtypes from [Nowakowski et al](https://doi.org/10.1126/science.aap8809).
+For this vignette we provide a set of labels for radial glia subtypes from [Nowakowski et al](https://doi.org/10.1126/science.aap8809).

 ``` r
 pathToLabels <- system.file("extdata", "SampleMarkers1.txt", package = "CellWalkR")
 labelGenes <- data.table::fread(pathToLabels)
 ```

 If no labeling data is available, findMarkers() can be run on a set of scRNA-seq data.
-This requies the Seurat package to be installed and a gene-by-cell matrix represnting the scRNA-data.
+This requires the Seurat package to be installed and a gene-by-cell matrix representing the scRNA-data.

 ``` r
 labelGenes <- findMarkers(RNAMat)